-4 Even though these are "O&M" costs, they are incremental to costs currently in base 5 rates and are incurred solely due to the AMI deployment.
-As a result, these costs are integral to and inextricably linked to the project and are part of the total costs of the project, 6 7 regardless of capital or O&M classifications.
-Therefore, PSE&G requests authority to defer 8 the O&M costs associated with deployment to a regulatory asset, and to recover those costs 9 over the five-year period commencing after PSE&G's next base rate case.
-Under this 10 proposal, the regulatory asset will be recorded as the O&M costs are incurred.
-The Company requests that it be allowed to record a carrying charge on this asset at 7 year treasuries plus 11 sixty basis points.
-In the absence of such treatment, the Company would incur costs that 12 13 could have a material adverse effect on its earnings, cash flows and return on equity.
-We seek approval from the BPU to undertake this accounting treatment.
-14
+A. Even though these are "O&M" costs, they are incremental to costs currently in base rates and are incurred solely due to the AMI deployment.
+As a result, these costs are integral to and inextricably linked to the project and are part of the total costs of the project, regardless of capital or O&M classifications.
+Therefore, PSE&G requests authority to defer the O&M costs

-Q. Has the Company ever requested and received approval to defer project-related O&M in the past.
+1 associated with the Program to a regulatory asset, and to recover those costs over five-year 2 periods commencing after PSE&G's appropriate base rate cases.
+Under this proposal, the 3 regulatory asset will be recorded as the O&M costs are incurred.
+The Company requests that 4 it be allowed to record a carrying charge on this asset at 7 year treasuries plus sixty basis points.
+5 In the absence of such treatment, the Company would incur costs that could have a material 6 adverse effect on its earnings, cash flows and return on equity.
+We seek approval from the 7 BPU to undertake this accounting treatment.
+8 9 Q. Has the Company ever requested and received approval to defer project-related O&M in the past.
+9 O&M in the past.
+9 10 O&amp;M in the past.A.
+Yes.
+The Company completed installation of a new customer care system in 2009.
+The 9 10 11 O&M in the past.A.Yes.
+The Company completed installation of a new customer care system in 2009.
+TheCompany deferred O&M costs incurred for this project and requested recovery in a prior base